-“Coral has a somewhat surprising stress response, which is to "kick out" certain types of algae that live symbiotically within the coral tissue – although we don’t know exactly why it does this,” Berumen explains.
+“Coral has a somewhat surprising stress response, which is to "kick out" certain types of algae that live symbiotically within the coral tissue—although we don’t know exactly why it does this,” Berumen explains.
 “The algae give corals their colors, so you can see right through to the white skeleton of the coral animal when bleaching occurs, hence the term.”

 Coral bleaching has the potential to reverse: algae may be able to return to the corals and help revive and replenish the reef.
 However, if certain stressors, such as high temperatures and fluctuating nitrogen levels, continue for an extended period, the corals cannot recover and eventually die.

-Over the past two years, Scientists have become increasingly concerned for the future of these fragile yet vital ecosystems following wide-scale bleaching events of increased severity right across the globe.
+Recently, scientists have become increasingly concerned for the future of these fragile yet vital ecosystems following wide-scale bleaching events of increased severity right across the globe.

 “In a recent assessment, we estimated that 25-30 percent of all reefs in the Red Sea were bleached in late 2015,” said Voolstra.
 “My team study corals as metaorganisms—the coral animal, the algae symbionts and the bacteria that reside together interact and help each other in specific ways.
 The relationship is carefully balanced and offers significant benefits for the organisms involved.”